lliurex/repoman/README.md

 ### Adding a repo

-In order to add it's needed a name, a descriptive text of the repo (optional) and the url of the repo.
-One of RepoMan's amazing powers is the hability to explore an url and get the available repositories from it.
+In order to add a repo simply provide name, descriptive text of the repo (optional) and the url.
+One of RepoMan's amazing powers is to explore an url and get the available repositories from it.
 Per example, if we need to add LliureX's repositories in the url we could write "http://lliurex.net/xenial" and RepoMan we'll capable of get all the information for us.
 We can also be more specific writing the target version "http://lliurex.net/bionic bionic-updates" or put the full url of a repo "deb http://lliurex.net/xenial xenial main universe multiverse preschool restricted partner"